unitycloudware/dht-logger-firmware/README.md

 #### Step 2

 You need a device token for communication with the UCW portal over REST API.
 The token can be found in section Access Tokens of the UCW project.
+The scope of the device token has to be READ_WRITE.

 Example: #define UCW_API_DEVICE_TOKEN	"jnfb7600j0tqppi6k4179dm0iaop5u93"